AlgyJr/ios_guides/Internet-Permissions.md

-You can poke holes in ATS by adding a `NSAppTransportSecurity` dictionary to Info.plist.
-Add an `NSExceptionDomains` dictionary to whitelist specific domains.
-It may resemble:

-* `NSAppTransportSecurity`
-	* `NSExceptionDomains`
-		* api.rottentomatoes.com
-			* `NSExceptionAllowsInsecureHTTPLoads`: YES
+### Option 1:

-You may also use `NSAllowsArbitraryLoads` to completely disable ATS in your app:
+In the **info.plist** file, you can use `NSAllowsArbitraryLoads` to completely disable ATS in your app:

 ![Imgur](http://i.imgur.com/Tmy1wYL.png)

-Or in XML:
+### Option 2:
+Right-Click info.plist and **Open As -> Source Code**.
+This will open the file in XML format.
+- Add the following to the bottom of the info.plist xml file.
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>